run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 ---

 This troubleshooting guide helps you diagnose and resolve issues you may find in your cluster.
+The cluster status is displayed in the Run:ai Contol Plane.
+See [Cluster Status](../runai-setup/cluster-setup/cluster-install.md#cluster-status) a list of possible statuses.

 ## Cluster is disconnected